rosmed/rosmed.github.io/ismr2026/setup_slicer.markdown

 The 3D Slicer Extension is available on the ExtensionsManager and can be installed with the following steps:

 1. Open 3D Slicer.
-On the ISMR2026 vast.ai container, run `./start-slicer-ros2.bash` under `/home/user` on the terminal.
+On the ISMR2026 vast.ai container, run `source ~/ros2_ws/install/setup.bash; ros2 launch slicer_ros2_module slicer.launch.py` on the terminal.
 2. Open the Extensions Manager (`View` -> `Extensions Manager`).
 3. Open the `Install Extensions` tab, and go to the `Segmentation` category.
 4. Find `nnInteractive`.
 (Can be found by typing "nnInteractive" in the search box at the top right corner of the Extensions Manager window.)